-So what is an editor to do?
+So, what is an editor to do?

-Budget – Premiere Pro vs Final Cut Pro X vs Avid Media Composer
+Budget: Premiere Pro vs. Final Cut Pro X vs. Avid Media Composer

+If you’re a cost-conscious creative, then what does the scenario look like?
 Avid Media Composer is now available for a steady $999 and comes with Sorenson Squeeze thrown in.
 You pay once and you can keep it forever.
-Avid are still releasing point patches for old versions for free and upgrading between versions will cost you a small fee (the upgrade from Media Composer version 6.5 to 7 is $299).
+Avid are still releasing free point patches for old versions, and upgrading between versions will cost you a small fee (the upgrade from Media Composer version 6.5 to 7 is $299).

 The cost of Final Cut Pro X, purchased via the Mac App Store, is only $299.99.
 Motion 5 and Compressor 4 are both $49.99.
-Again you get to keep the software for as long as you like and so far all of the updates to FCPX have been free.
+Again, you get to keep the software for as long as you like and (so far) all of the updates to FCPX have been free.

-If you bought Production Premium CS 6 and kept it for 3 years it would cost you $1899. $49.99 a month for three years is $1,799.64.
+If you bought Production Premium CS 6 and kept it for three years it would cost you $1899. $49.99 a month for three years is $1,799.64.

-If you only want one application like After Effects CS6 ($999), Photoshop CS6 ($699) or Premiere Pro CS6 ($799) as a single app CC rental ($19.99/month) after three years that would be $719.64.
+If you only want one application like After Effects CS6 ($999), Photoshop CS6 ($699) or Premiere Pro CS6 ($799) as a single app, CC rental ($19.99/month) after three years that would be $719.64.

-In product development terms even three years is a long time.
+In product development terms, even three years is a long time.
 So if Adobe does not increase their monthly prices, and this quote from VP of Professional Business in Adobe’s Digital Media Business Unit Mala Sharma seems to try to allay those fears, then moving to the Cloud could save you a few bucks and keep you up to date.

-“My only rational response to that is that we can’t [push up prices]… It’s in our best interests to win our customers’ trust – as every month they’re going to be choosing whether they want to stay engaged with us or not.
+My only rational response to that is that we can’t [push up prices]… It’s in our best interests to win our customers’ trust – as every month they’re going to be choosing whether they want to stay engaged with us or not.
 We have never been more vulnerable, in my opinion, than in [moving to a subscription model].
-It’s a really big bet.”
+It’s a really big bet.

 My suggestion for most users in similar shoes would be to buy one of the CS6 bundles now as a perpetual license.
 This gives you a fallback position.
 Then if you want to move forward with the Cloud, run the numbers.
 If you are a power user of Photoshop, Premiere Pro or After Effects and want to have the latest version of that one application, simply buy a single-application subscription.
 If you use three or more applications on a regular basis and want those all to be current, then the full Creative Cloud subscription makes sense.
-You still have the CS6 versions if needed, as long as you’ve maintain backwards project compatibility. – Oliver Peters
+You still have the CS6 versions if needed, as long as you’ve maintain backwards project compatibility.

-Aharon Rabinowitz has written a couple of excellent blog posts that cover his opinions, interactions with Adobe and his readers thoughts in quite some detail.
-It’s worth reading through the blog posts (if not all the comments) as Aharon covers quite a few of the common concerns creatives are raising.
+Aharon Rabinowitz has written a couple of excellent blog posts (Part 1 and Part 2) that cover his opinions, interactions with Adobe, and his readers’ thoughts.
+It’s worth reading through the blog posts (if not all the comments), as Rabinowitz covers quite a few of the common concerns creatives are raising.

 If the software and delivery of that software makes your life easier, it’s a good thing right?
 That’s what you should focus on when contemplating the Creative Cloud, because it does make your life easier.
 I’m comfortable saying that the Creative Cloud is better for Adobe and better for the consumers.
 It’s a great service, and one I’ll continue to use.

-What about the future of Final Cut Pro X?
+What About the Future of Final Cut Pro X?

 A lot of pros still claim FCPX is unusable, and although the Coen Brothers might be moving to Premiere for their next feature, plenty of other folks are cutting 4K feature films in FCPX.
-Apple are working hard to frequently update FCPX, and with the growth of third party apps more and more ‘one man band’ operations are embracing the affordable app.
+Apple is working hard to frequently update FCPX, and with the growth of third party apps, more and more one-man-band operations are embracing the affordable app.